-AIA employees are prohibited from taking for themselves, or directing to a third party, a business opportunity that is discovered through the use of AIA corporate property, information or position unless AIA has already been offered and declined the opportunity.
+AIA employees are prohibited from taking for themselves, or directing to a third party, any business opportunity that is discovered through the use of AIA corporate property, information or position, unless the opportunity has already been offered to AIA and formally declined.
 AIA employees are prohibited from using corporate property, information or position for personal gain to the exclusion of AIA, and from competing with AIA.